 Vietnam Travel Tips: 10 Local Snacks to Keep You Warm and Toasty During Winter in Hanoi

-Considering that Vietnam is located in South East Asia, you may think that there is no such thing as winter here. is definitely such a thing!
+Considering that Vietnam is located in South East Asia, you may think that there is no such thing as winter here.
+Well, there is definitely such a thing!
 In fact, in Hanoi, temperatures may even drop to below 10 degrees between late December to late February!

 That said, no need to worry as there's plenty of local ‘junk food’ (many of which are actually pretty nutritious and healthy) you can munch on during a winter afternoon in Hanoi that not only will drive away the chills but also help you to step closer to living the Hanoians’ way of life.

 When you’re on a culinary vacation in Hanoi, you are bound to see a lot of street food stalls and shops which offer a variety of very affordable treats with eye-catching colors, tastes, and (appealing) smells.
 Even with only VND 100,000 (about US$ 5) on hand, you can sample the following yummy Vietnamese snacks: